huacnlee/rails-settings-cached/README.md

 end
 ```

-You must use `field` method to statement the setting keys, otherwice you can't use it.
+You must use `field` method to statement the setting keys, otherwise you can't use it.

 Now just put that migration in the database with: